 When a Home Pest Inspection Is Required

 The requirement from an inspection depends on your state and local regulations.
 In some states, such as California, a home pest inspection is not a requirement of sale.
-It can become a requirement of sale if the buyer's appraiser notes conditions that could raise suspicions about termites, beetles, ants, or dry-rot.
+It can become a requirement of sale during negotiations if the buyer's appraiser notes conditions that could raise suspicions about termites, beetles, ants, or dry-rot.

 A real estate agent can inform a seller as to whether local laws require a pest inspection.
 An agent might also give a client a few referrals to pest companies, but it is not the agent's responsibility to order the pest inspection.
 It is the seller's home and the seller's responsibility to call a pest company if the seller desires an inspection.

 Paying for a Pest Inspection If It Is Not Required

 Some sellers might still wonder if a pest report should be paid for by the seller, even if it's not required by law.
 This debate depends on three things:

 - The condition of the home